tdegeus/GooseMPL/docs/index.rst

 GooseMPL provides a style and several style extensions for matplotlib, some custom functions that extend matplotlib, and several examples to make professional plots using matplotlib.

-To obtain GooseMPL one can do either of the following:
+To obtain GooseMPL one can do one of the following:

 1. Using Conda: